 Treatment of arthritis:

 Physiotherapy plays an important role in the treatment of Arthritis.
-At Body Logic Physiotherapy we have world-leading clinical researchers in the treatment of Arthritis (link to POS, JP).
+At Body Logic Physiotherapy we have world-leading clinical researchers in the treatment of Arthritis; Prof Peter O’Sullivan and Dr JP Caneiro.
 Our approach to treating Arthritis is centred at the person, their health and their goals.
 The treatment aims at improving quality of life and the joint’s health by targeting modifiable factors that influence the person’s pain experience.